atolab/zenoh-web/content/docs/migration_1.0/Kotlin.md

 ```
 ## Session-managed declarations

-Up until 0.11.0, it was up to the user to keep track of their variable declarations to keep them alive, because once the variable declarations were garbage collected, the declarations was closed.
+Up until 0.11.0, it was up to the user to keep track of their variable declarations to keep them alive, because once the variable declarations were garbage collected, the declarations were closed.
 This was because each Kotlin variable declaration is associated with a native Rust instance, and in order to avoid leaking the memory of that Rust instance, it was necessary to free it upon dropping the declaration instance.
 However, this behavior could be counterintuitive, as users were expecting the declaration to keep running despite losing track of the reference to it.

 In this release we introduce a change in which any session declaration is internally associated to the session from which it was declared.
 Users may want to keep a reference to the declaration in case they want to undeclare it earlier before the session is closed, otherwise, the declaration is kept alive.